 Hon.
 David Joanasie (interpretation): Thank you, Mr. Speaker.
 I apologize.
-I just quickly perused the information in front of me, my numbers, so to speak.
+I just quickly read over the information in front of me, my numbers, so to speak.
 As an example, the school in Sanirajak stands at an (interpretation ends) 88 percent utilization rate, (interpretation) as it is called, but other schools are in front with higher percentages and (interpretation ends) utilization rates.

-(interpretation) Nonetheless, in looking at my numbers, it states that in the year 2018-19 the attendance rates in Sanirajak were roughly at 49 percent.
-It's a low number, so we will need to review all the factors under consideration and related specifically to the kindergarten classes.
+(interpretation) However, in looking at my numbers, it states that in the year 2018-19 the attendance rates in Sanirajak were roughly at 49 percent.
+It's a low number, so we will need to consider all the factors related specifically to the kindergarten classes.
 If they're in school all day, we would need to incorporate that into the plans also.

-There are different areas to consider, but presently on what status it is in and our planning process, it is not highlighted as a priority and it may fall into the next grouping of communities that receive new schools in three or four years in the future.
+There are different areas to consider, but presently with its status and our planning process, it is not highlighted as a priority and it may fall into the next grouping of communities that receive new schools in the next three or four years.
 I can look further into the needs and discuss it in detail with my colleague.
 Thank you, Mr. Speaker.